Myth No. 1

 But some new techniques, such as Digital Light Synthesis, can generate a high-quality finish from the start.
 That’s because they aren’t based on layering.
 The products are monolithic — they emerge smoothly from a vat of liquid , similar to the reassembled robot in the Terminator movies.
 Other printer manufacturers are building automated hybrid systems that combine 3-D-printed products with conventional finishing.

 If we think of quality more broadly, additive is likely to improve on conventional products.
 That’s because 3-D printing can handle sophisticated internal structures and radical geometries that would be impossible via conventional manufacturing.
 Boeing is now installing additive support struts in its jets.
 They’re a good deal lighter than conventional equivalents, but they’re stronger because they have honeycomb structures that couldn’t be made before.
 Adidas is making running shoes with complex lattices that are firmer and better at shock absorption than conventional shoes.

-us artificial organs.
+3-D printing will give us artificial organs.

 One of the most exciting areas of additive manufacturing is bioprinting.
 Thousands of people die every year waiting for replacement hearts, kidneys and other organs; if we could generate artificial organs, we could eliminate a leading cause of death in the United States.
 We’ve already made major advances with customized 3-D-printed prosthetics and orthodontics, and most hearing aids now come from additive manufacturing.
 Why not organs?
 A 2014 CNN article predicted that 3-D-printed organs might soon be a reality, since the machines’ “precise process can reproduce vascular systems required to make organs viable.”
 Smithsonian magazine likewise announced in 2015 that “Soon, Your Doctor Could Print a Human Organ on Demand.”